andraztori/marrakesh/marrakesh/architecture.md

 ### Setup Phase

 1. **Define Marketplace**: Create sellers with pricing models and inventory
-2. **Define Demand**: Create campaigns with objectives (impressions or budget)
+2. **Define Demand**: Create campaigns with objectives (impressions or budget) and bidding strategies
-3. **Generate Supply**: Create impressions with valuations and constraints
+3. **Generate Supply**: Create impressions with valuations, floors, and competition data
 4. **Initialize Convergence**:
    - Campaign pacing starts at 1.0 (true value)
-   - Seller boost factors start at 1.0 (no boost)
+   - Seller boost factors start at 1.0 (no boost) or specified default
    - `SimulationConverge` encapsulates marketplace and initial convergence state

 ### Convergence Phase